Giuliani says 3 Americans held by North Korea will be freed today

 Three Americans held in a North Korean prison will be released today, Rudy Giuliani, a member of President Trump's legal team, said Thursday.

-“We got Kim Jong Un impressed enough to be releasing three prisoners today,” the former New York mayor told Fox & Friends.
+“We got (North Korean leader) Kim Jong Un impressed enough to be releasing three prisoners today,” the former New York mayor told Fox & Friends.

 President Trump, at a National Day of Prayer event at the White House a short time later, did not mention Korea directly but said "you'll see some very good announcements very shortly."